TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.67.md

 ---

-Before I was afflicted I went astray; But now I observe thy word.
+Before I was afflicted, I went astray; but now I observe your word.